About Aqila Finance

 Ethical Finance.
 The term seems like an oxymoron.
-Financial markets have a reputation of being pure profit driven, whereby society itself is dictated by an invisible hand which has a sole goal of satisfying shareholders.
-A machine that only cares for gains and rewards with little consideration for the cost.
+Financial markets have a reputation of being purely profit driven, whereby society itself is dictated by an invisible hand with a sole goal of satisfying shareholders.
+A unempathetic machine that only cares for gains and rewards, with little consideration for the cost.

 Despite the rather bleak and dreary description above, ethical finance does exist.
-Finance that drives social utility, breeds positive change, but also creates economic progress but done in a way where our moralities don’t feel constantly at war with our desire to grow.
+Initiatives and products that drives social utility, breeds positive socio, economic and environmental change but in a way where our moralities don’t feel constantly at war with our desire to grow.

 One avenue for this is Islamic Finance.
-A prescribed framework that emphasises sustainable real asset generation, transactions that aren’t simply zero-sum games and a more fair and equitable distribution of wealth.
+A prescribed framework that emphasises sustainable real asset generation, avoids transactions that are simply zero-sum games and champions a more fair and equitable distribution of wealth.

-If this interests you either from a perspective of faith, whereby you don’t want to compromise on your beliefs anymore just to be able to live comfortable, or from a perspective of simply seeking a more ethically driven financial system, Aqila Finance aims to help.
+If this interests you either from a perspective of faith, whereby you don’t want to compromise on your beliefs, just to seek wealth generation, or from a perspective of desiring a more ethically driven financial system, Aqila Finance aims to help.

 Here I detail what Islamic Finance is, what sort of instruments and products are used and are actually available in current markets and how to navigate all of this.

-Currently it feels though as what’s currently out there is either marketing material from providers, which tells you their products are wonderful but glosses over the trade-offs.
+Currently it feels as though that the resources out there are either marketing material which paints products as ground-breaking and systemically problem solving, but glosses over the trade-offs.
 Or there’s academic and scholarly material, which is rigorous but written for other scholars rather than ordinary investors just trying to make a decision about their mortgage or pension.

 There’s a gap in the middle: clear, transparent, simplified but properly-researched analysis for people who want to make informed financial decisions in line with their values.
 Aqila Finance is here to fill it.